CamAmd/CamAmd/README.md

 ## Hi there 👋

-**I am Camille** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🔭 I’m currently working on
+**I'm Camille** Here I am sharing some of my work, occupations and hobbies.

+### About me
+I’m passionat about

 - 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...

 - 💬 Ask me about ...
-- 📫 You can reach me throught: camillearmand30@gmail.com
+- 📫 You can reach me throught

-- ⚡ Fun fact: ...
+### Technologies & Tools

+- Languages: JavaScript, Python
+- Frameworks: React, Node.js
+- Tools: Git, VS Code, Figma

+### I can speak english french and Spanish